jamierpond/gh-markdown-blog/test/getting-started.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see your application.

-## Deployment on Vercel
+## Deployment

-Deploying to Vercel is incredibly simple:

-1. Push your repository to GitHub
-2. Sign up or log in to [Vercel](https://vercel.com)
-3. Click "Import Project" and select your GitHub repository
-4. Add your environment variables:
+The easiest way to deploy is to click the "Deploy with Vercel" button in the README.
+You'll just need to set your environment variables during the setup process:

 - `NEXT_PUBLIC_GITHUB_REPO`
 - `NEXT_PUBLIC_GITHUB_BRANCH`
 - `GITHUB_TOKEN`
-5. Click "Deploy"

-Vercel will automatically detect Next.js and apply the optimal build settings.
-Within minutes, your site will be live with a URL like `your-project.vercel.app`.

 ## Configuration Options